Update from XPeng Inc. (XPEV): A steady trajectory - The Dwinnex

-XPeng Inc. (NYSE: XPEV) closed the day trading at $11.13 up 4.61% from the previous closing price of $10.64.
-In other words, the price has increased by $+0.49 from its previous closing price.
-On the day, 20350205 shares were traded.
-XPEV stock price reached its highest trading level at $11.30 during the session, while it also had its lowest trading level at $10.60.
+The closing price of XPeng Inc. (NYSE: XPEV) was $10.34 for the day, down -1.05% from the previous closing price of $10.45.
+In other words, the price has decreased by -$0.11 from its previous closing price.
+On the day, 9591528 shares were traded.
+XPEV stock price reached its highest trading level at $10.48 during the session, while it also had its lowest trading level at $10.03.

 Top 5 Undervalued Stocks To Own In 2023